foundry-vtt-community/wiki.js/development/guides/package-best-practices.md

 - Do not use spaces in file names or directory names.
 All directories should be URL-compatible.
 We recommend using `kebabCase` where your spaces are replaced with `-`.
 - Never do a relative import (esmodule) from one module to another (or to a system).
 If you need access to something, contact the developer and ask them to expose it instead.
 - A dependency on another module should be resolved by `CONFIG` variables defined by that dependency or namespaced classes or Hooks.

+# Code Practices
+This section was last updated for Foundry Core 0.7.7.

+- The [`libWrapper` library module](https://github.com/ruipin/fvtt-lib-wrapper) is an excellent dependency to aid in the "patching" of core functions.
+- Foundry Core has a keyboard manager class accessible `game.keyboard`.
+It is recommended to leverage this when your module needs to know the state of the keyboard.
+- Consider using [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) when you need to attach additional properties to core objects that don't have flags.